Augusteum, Oldenburg: History

-The museum building was commissioned by Nikolaus Friedrich Peter II, Grand Duke of Oldenburg (1827-1900) in 1873 to house the grand ducal art collection and named in honour of his father, Paul Friedrich August (1783-1853).
+The museum building was commissioned by Peter II, Grand Duke of Oldenburg (1827-1900) in 1873 to house the grand ducal art collection and named in honour of his father, Augustus, Grand Duke of Oldenburg.
 Designed in the Florentine palace style by architect Ernst Klingenberg (1830-1918), the building is in the neo-Renaissance style decorated with a grand staircase with paintings by Christian Griepenkerl, all commissioned by the Grand Duke.
-In addition to hosting the Grand Ducal collection, the building also served as an exhibition space for the Oldenburg Art Association and was opened in 1876 as Oldenburg's first art museum.
+In addition to hosting the grand ducal collection, the building also served as an exhibition space for the Oldenburg Art Association and was opened in 1876 as Oldenburg's first art museum.
 The conservator Richard tom Dieck lived and worked on-site in the basement.

-The foundation of the museum's collection was laid in 1804 when Duke Peter Friedrich Ludwig (1755-1829) acquired 86 paintings from the private collection of artist Johann Heinrich Wilhelm Tischbein.
-Nikolaus Friedrich Peter further expanded the collection and established the Augusteum as a public picture gallery.
+The foundation of the museum's collection was laid in 1804 when Duke Peter I of Oldenburg acquired 86 paintings from the private collection of artist Johann Heinrich Wilhelm Tischbein.
+Grand Duke Peter II further expanded the collection and established the Augusteum as a public picture gallery.
 In 1908, the Expressionists Karl Schmidt-Rottluff and Erich Heckel held their first joint exhibition at the Augusteum.

 The Augusteum functioned as a public museum until 1918, when Peter II's son Frederick Augustus II was forced to abdicate.
-In 1919, following his abdication, Grand Dule Friedrich August absconded to the Netherlands with the paintings.
+In 1919, following his abdication, Frederick Augustus left for the Netherlands and was soon forced to consider selling.
 In a series of sales, a third of the former Grand Ducal Picture Gallery was sold off, which was exported to the Netherlands with the assistance of industrialist Georg Bölts.
 These works included valuable paintings by notable artists, such as Rembrandt van Rijn.

 The town was subsequently left with works of secondary importance.
-The curators have been buying back works since then, a crusade that continues to this day.
+The curators have been buying back works since then, a task that continues to this day.

 The Augusteum presents old master artworks near the northeast corner of the Schlossgarten Oldenburg.
 The Prinzenpalais, Elisabeth-Anna-Palais, and Schloss Oldenburg are also close by.